Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 Click on an icon to expand its section or execute an action depending on its purpose.
 The options are as follows:

 1. The model's title.
 This defaults to "Untitled" but can be edited anytime by clicking on it.
-2. The **Operators** menu contains the building blocks of creating a model with the editor.
+2. The **Operators** toolbar contains the building blocks of creating a model with the editor.
 3. The **SQL code** area displays the SQL that compiles your model.
 4. The **Runs and previews** that displays run data and previews data for individual operators.
 5. The **Commit history** display.